-They followed him into Afghanistan in Nov 2001 when he asked them to fight a Jihad against the US and NATO forces.
-Again when Maulvi Fazalullah began his career of militant extremism in 2004, based on opportunities provided by an ambivalent MMA government, many of whom believed in Jihad, the people of Swat rewound their historical background of the 19th and early 20th century and started to support the trumpeters of Jihad believing that another era of religious leadership was around the corner and that they should lend support.
+They had followed him into Afghanistan in November 2001 when he asked them to fight a Jihad against the US and North Atlantic Treaty Organization (NATO) forces.
+Again when Maulvi Fazalullah began his career of militant extremism in 2004, based on opportunities provided by an ambivalent provincial Muttahida Majlis-e-Amal (MMA) government, many of whom believed in Jihad, the people of Swat behaved consistently with their history and started to support Jihadists, believing that another era of religious leadership was around the corner and that they should lend support.
 This allowed the terrorists to quickly capture the local population and exploit them.
-The capture of the people of Swat was also made possible by a provincial government that was supportive of the militant extremists.
+The capture of the people of Swat was also made possible by the provincial government’s support for militant extremists.
 In the house hold survey three related questions were asked of responding households:

 75% of the respondents confirmed that the MMA provincial government of KP was sympathetic towards the militants (Annex-1, Fig 22)